For David Soren's early life please read his account of his vaudeville years here.

 (Left) Whimsical novelty compacts shaped like a camera and pair of binoculars from my collection.
 (Right) This is the ultra- rare “Bird in Hand” compact by Salvador Dali from my collection

 In addition, we have a modest business on Ebay selling primarily ladies compacts, sheet music and movie memorabilia.
 To see what we are selling today click here .
 We are currently researching (in addition to our next volume on Chianciano Terme) the pre-Christian topography of the Vatican area.
-Most recently, we both worked on several episodes of Where Did It Come From, a series now showing (2007) on History International.
+Most recently, we both worked on several episodes of Where Did It Come From, a 2007 series for History International.
 David is interviewed in several episodes about the ancient origins of concepts like sports stadia, bathrooms, fire departments, apartment complexes and other topics.
-Check the listings to catch the next episode here .

 My hobbies/interests include the topography of ancient Rome; time, entropy, entanglement, the Higgs boson, string theory, M theory (Branes, parallel universes) and quantum gravity; comets asteroids and catastrophes; walking (4-5 miles a day); the movie theatres by the Boller Brothers Architects; and 9-11 facts and fantasies.
 If and when we retire we will keep on doing exactly what we are doing now!....but we do have our eyes on a lovely villa just outside Chianciano in the heart of Tuscany.